- Third-generation NASCAR Chairman and CEO

 Third generation NASCAR Chairman and CEO Brian France, and his wife Amy France, founded the Luke and Meadow Foundation -- named after their five-year old twins -- in 2011.

-The mission of NASCAR’s ‘first couple,’ who live and raise their children in New York City, is to drive progress on issues that threaten the health and wellness of children.
-The Frances partner with dozens of world-class charitable organizations, devote significant time and make multimillion dollar donations to combat a wide-range of issues related to disease, poverty, abuse and education.
+The mission of the France's, who live and raise their children in New York City, is to drive progress on issues that threaten the health and wellness of children.
+The Frances partner with dozens of world-class charitable organizations, devote significant time and make multimillion dollar donations to combat a wide-range of issues related to disease, poverty and education.

 The Frances, blessed and thankful to have happy and healthy children, are passionate about helping others and support many of the most impactful charities in the world, including: Stand Up For Heroes in support of 9-11 families, Autism Speaks, Gabrielle’s Angel Foundation for cancer research, Operation Smile, D.A.R.E., New York city schools, Providence Day School, the Michael J. Fox Foundation for Parkinson’s disease, Alliance for Lupus Research, Lincoln Center for the Performing Arts, the Humane Society, the Central Park Conservancy and many others.